Advertising did not break because we lack technology. The pipes are built. Inventory is commoditized. Optimization levers are everywhere.

 It matters because I have two small children at home with my husband.
 Because a neurological diagnosis made the brain personal, not abstract.
 Because if we are going to influence billions of people through media, we have a responsibility to understand how they feel.

-If you are a CMO who wants to understand what your audience actually experiences, not just what they click, I would welcome the conversation.
-If you are a neuroscientist with breakthrough work that needs real-world validation at scale, let’s talk.
+You want to understand what your audience actually experiences, not just what they click.
+I would welcome the conversation.